 According to the legend, Darang was the capital of demon King Banasura, an ardent follower of 'Bhairavnath', incarnation of Lord Shiva.
 Usha, the beautiful daughter of King Bana happened to see her love in her dream.
 Following the description of Usha, her confidante Chitralekha portrayed it in painting.
 The lover was none other than Aniruddha, Grandson of Lord Krishna

-, King of Dwarka, who was finally found out and the wedding of Usha and Aniruddha took place according to 'Gandharva' tradition.
+, King of Dwarka, who was finally discovered and the wedding of Usha and Aniruddha took place according to 'Gandharva' tradition.

 When it came to the knowledge of Bana he sent Aniruddha to prison.
 To rescue his grandson Sri Krishna came from Dwarka.
-In response to the call of his devout Bana, Shiva also came there.
-When the appeal for rescue failed sword fight ensured between Hari (Lord Krishna) and Hara (Lord Shiva in the form of Banasura), resulted in bloodshed in the entire town.
+In response to the call of his devotee Bana, Shiva also came there.
+When the appeal for rescue failed and sword fight was ensured between Hari (Lord Krishna) and Hara (Lord Shiva in the form of Banasura), then it resulted in bloodshed in the entire town.